noahehall/theBookOfNoah/0current/aws/rds.md

       - create a VPC security group that authorizes connections from the app/service to RDS db instance
       - configure the VPC to host DB instances
         - atleast 2 subnets each in distinct availablity zones
+        - if db instance is publicly accessible,
+          - requires an internet gateway attached to the vpc
+          - support DNS resolution, DNS hostnames
+            - go to the vpc console > select vpc > actoins > drop through each one
       - specify a DB subnet group  that defines which subnets in that VPC can be used by the DB instance
 - high availability
   - failover support in production & testing runbooks: a Multi-AZ deployment creates a primary & secondary (standby) db instance in another az for failover support